Surajit0002/FireFightPlatform/replit.md

 ## Recent Changes

+### Database Error Fix and Application Restart (July 18, 2025)
+- Fixed database connection and setup issues
+- Successfully created and populated PostgreSQL database with all required tables
+- Verified all 16 database tables are properly created and populated with sample data
+- Confirmed database has 4 users, 5 tournaments, 3 teams, and 5 transactions
+- Resolved email verification URL errors by ensuring proper database schema
+- All database operations now fully functional with complete data integrity
+- Application ready to serve users with comprehensive esports tournament functionality

 ### Teams Page Complete Redesign (July 17, 2025)
 - Completely rebuilt teams page with clean, modern design and proper user flow
 - Created unified modals for team creation and player addition with consistent UX